-At 31 August 2022, the total of the Academy's future contracted capital commitments is £555K, following 2 successful CIF bids for roof and boiler works.
+At 31 August 2023, the total of the Academy's future contracted capital commitments is nil.

 16 Members' Liability

 Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he/she is a member, or within one year after he/she ceases to be a member, such amount as may be required, not exceeding £10 for the debts and liabilities contracted before he/she ceases to be a member.